The reality is most people never reach financial freedom.

 Start by writing one or two things you’d like to accomplish.

-If you can achieve financial freedom by 40 or saving 20K within the next 18 months.
+If you can achieve financial freedom by 40 or save 20K within the next 18 months.

 Don’t make goal setting a daunting task by planning your entire life or five years down the line.

-Often goals change within a year, so there’s no point thinking too far ahead.
+Often goals change within a year, so there’s no point in thinking too far ahead.

 After you’ve noted vital things you’d like to accomplish, start breaking them down into smaller monthly and weekly goals.

-Finally, track your progress daily and check how you’re doing weekly to ensure your odds at reaching your goal!
+Finally, track your progress daily and check how you’re doing weekly to ensure your odds of reaching your goal!